rsnodgrass/ag2-persona/README.md

 ### Persona Library

 A comprehensive collection of pre-built persona agents across various domains is available in [`examples/library/`](examples/).
-These YAML files provide ready-to-use personas that you can load with PersonaBuilder:
+These Markdown files provide ready-to-use personas that you can load with PersonaBuilder:

 - **Construction Team**: Project managers, architects, engineers for collaborative construction analysis
 - **Software Development**: Architects, data engineers, product managers for technical decision-making